One bite and you will fall in love with the lemony deliciousness of these cream cheese cookies.

 There are so many delicious looking recipes in this book, and if I had to choose one to start with it may just have to be this Bourbon Sweet Potato Cheesecake.
 The name alone has me drooling and one glance at that photo…perfection!

-One of my family’s favorites: cookies, and these cream cheese cookies bake up beautifully.
+One of my family’s favorites: cookies and these cream cheese cookies bake up beautifully.
 I use a 3 tablespoon scoop, which results in large cookies.
 Some days it’s go big or go home!
 Being able to head on down to my local grocery store to grab all our dairy favorites so easily has me feel so thankful for all the dairy families out there.
-Their hard work and dedications has us spoiled.
+Their hard work and dedications have us spoiled.
 Working on a farm is not easy and it often takes the whole family to get everything done.
 I was reading about the Lourenzo family from Tillamook, Oregon and hearing that their kids have chores and that they don’t always want to do them reminds me of my own kids.
 But that is what is so special about families, we may not like doing things but we do them anyway, for the good of the family.
 The Lourenzoes have Jersey cows and milk 450 of them every day; the milk from Jersey cows is generally higher in butterfat and protein, which can be made into cheese.
 I LOVE cheese and I bet I’d love living on a dairy farm, as long as I had lots of help!

 - 1 cup unsalted butter (room temperature, not soft)